 Businesses in the construction industry require tools or machinery to carry out their business activities.
-If this equipment was damaged or stolen, plant and materials insurance would cover the cost of replacement and also rental charges for each day, if plant and tools are hired in.
+If this equipment was damaged or stolen, a plant and materials policy would cover the cost of replacement and also rental charges for each day, if plant and tools are hired in.

 Just like car insurance, anyone who uses a van as part of their work is legally obliged to have a valid van policy with the relevent levels of cover required.

 Effective for protecting tools and materials whilst in transit.
 A goods in transit policy can ensure that goods, such as tools materials and stock, are covered for any accidental damage or theft that could occur whilst being transported from one place to another.

 This type of policy is again beneficial to those who handle other people’s packages but generally large parcels.
-A Hauliers Choice insurance package will protect the business against lost, stolen or damaged packages.
-If requested, it can include public liability insurance, employers’ liability insurance and goods in transit.
+A Hauliers Choice package will protect the business against lost, stolen or damaged packages.
+If requested, it can include public liability, employers’ liability and goods in transit.

 Fleet insurance is an effective policy that allows business or individuals to cover multiple vehicles under one policy.
 This is beneficial to those with 3-10 work vehicles/vans.
-Discounts could be available.
+Discounts are available when insuring over 3 vehicles.

 Landlords are responsible for insuring any properties they let.
 As there are various risks affecting landlords adequate cover is a necessity.
 Landlord insurance can cover the building and its content.
-It can include accidental damage and loss of rent cover in addition to public liability and employers’ liability insurance.
+It can include accidental damage and loss of rent cover in addition to public liability and employers’ liability.

 An office is a busy environment where many staff and members of the public can come and go.
 It is important that the right type of protection is in place as unexpected incidents can be severely damaging.
-Office insurance could provide building cover, public liability insurance and employers liability insurance, business interruptions, computer breakdown cover and even employee dishonesty.
+Office insurance could provide building cover, public liability and employers liability, business interruptions, computer breakdown cover and even employee dishonesty.